 A light trench coat is ideal for May.
 It blocks the wind, handles light drizzle, and elevates almost any casual outfit.

-Waterproofs and Rain Gear
+Rain Gear Worth Packing

 A reliable waterproof jacket keeps you dry during sudden London downpours.
 Choose an unlined or lightweight option that folds down small.
+Bring a compact umbrella that fits comfortably in your day bag — you’ll want it within reach at any moment.

 Products Worth Considering